nlacasse/fnl-start/README.md

 kernel image and a root directory structure are created (`./out/bootimg/pixel2_kernel.bin` and `./out/root/x86_64-fuchsia-linux-musl`, respectively).

+## Contributing
+For instructions on filing issues or contributing changes, see [CONTRIBUTING.md].

 ## Appendix: from empty directory to booting a built image
 Below is a sample record of the commands used to go from an empty directory to a full build for the pixel2.
 These are provided as reference only; if you don't know